markusmeingast/yara_assessment/README.md

 1. Removal of production downtime, by filtering samples with compressor speeds below 4900rpm.
 Other dips are visible that do not entail a complete shutdown, that should be covered in the model.
 1. Filtering of samples with negative steam production, this may not be physically accurate
 1. Dropping samples with missing values
-1. Rolling average denoising of steam prodcution signal
+1. Rolling average denoising of steam production signal

 ## Step 2.
 Basic Data Statistics